Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 ### Adapter from range

 Let's say there is a large typed `Float32` buffer `buffer1` in one-gigabyte size and a second buffer `buffer2` one-megabyte length.
 Somewhere in the first buffer, with some offset, a vector is hidden.
 We interpret the entire second buffer as a vector.
 How to multiply the first vector by the second and save the result in the first buffer?
+How to avoid useless moving of megabytes of bytes from one place to another during the process of applying math algorithms?

 ```js